Prevent Holiday Theft

 - Avoid carrying large amounts of cash or more than one credit card.

 - Lock purchases in your vehicle’s trunk rather than stowing them in the backseat, or tuck them under seats or blankets to keep them out of sight.

-- Evaluate a website’s security before making online purchases.
-(Look for a URL beginning “https.”)
+- Before making online purchases, evaluate a website’s security.
+(Look for a URL beginning with “https.”)
 Always use a credit card rather than a debit card when shopping online because your debit card is linked to your bank account.

 Once the hustle and bustle of the holidays are over, take time to evaluate your gifts and determine whether you’re adequately insured.
 Get tips from MetLife Auto & Home for updating your home inventory.

-Finally, check out our Mastering Disaster video for some inexpensive and simple fixes you can do to protect your home from theft.
+Finally, check out our Mastering Disaster video for some inexpensive and simple steps you can take to protect your home from theft.